 Our First Stop In The Port Town Of Honfleur

-On our first port in France as we cruised along the northern coast of Europe, we enjoyed the small port town of Honfleur.
+On our first port in France as we cruised along the western coast of Europe, we enjoyed the small port town of Honfleur.

 We headed across the channel from our stop in Dover, England for the day where we visited the Canterbury Cathedral.
 The trip to the French coast at Dover was very short by boat.
 For anyone driving, the tunnel ran under the sea at this point.
 The waters continued to be calm as the ship travelled down the coast of France.